 Add a “distraction”:

-Many falls happen when someone gets distracted and is momentarily not fully concentrating on walking.
-To improve balance for these situations, do the same T exercise, but look in different directions while doing it.
-(See 10 minutes 39 seconds in video)
+Many falls occur when someone is distracted and momentarily not fully concentrating on walking.
+To improve balance in these situations, do the same T exercise while looking in different directions.
+(See 10 minutes 39 seconds in the video)

-Next Step See a clear demonstration of 2 useful balance exercises for seniors to do at home from 2 physical therapists (12 minutes)
+Next Steps: See a clear demonstration of 2 useful balance exercises for seniors to do at home from 2 physical therapists (12 minutes)

 Recommended for you: